The Department's summary of the outbreak:

 If you are returning to Australia please note the in-flight announcements on your inbound flight.
 As is normal, you will be directed to seek out a crew member and/or a quarantine officer if you are unwell.
 In addition, and as is normal, Australian customs and quarantine officers will identify unwell passengers on arrival and seek information from them about their illness.

 Advice for Australians travelling in China

 The Australian Government has been monitoring the situation in China closely.
 At present there is no evidence that the infection is spreading from person to person.
-If you’re currently in China (in particular the regions of Shanghai, Jiangsu, Zhejiang, Anhui, Henan and Beijing) and have been close to live animal markets where birds of any kind are sold and you feel unwell with a cough, or fever or difficulty breathing, you should see a medical practitioner.
+If you’re currently in China (in particular the regions of Shanghai, Anhui, Jiangsu Zhejiang, Fujian, Beijing, Guangdong, Henan, Shandong, Hebei, Hunan, Guizhou and Jaingxi),and have been close to live animal markets where birds of any kind are sold and you feel unwell with a cough, or fever or difficulty breathing, you should see a medical practitioner.
 If you haven’t been close to any live birds but have been close to people who have symptoms like yours, you should also see a medical practitioner to work out why you are unwell.
-Your doctor will have received information on the best approach to investigating whether you may or may not have been infected with the Avian Influenza virus A(H7N9).
+Your doctor will have received information on the best approach to investigating whether you may or may not have been infected with the H7N9.
 This will probably involve the collection of a swab of your nose and throat.
-The Chinese authorities have put in place a system for assessing and caring for patients infected with Avian Influenza A(H7N9).
+The Chinese authorities have put in place a system for assessing and caring for patients infected with H7N9.

 What can travellers and Australians living in China do to protect themselves?

-There is currently no immunisation to prevent Avian Influenza A(H7N9).
+There is currently no immunisation to prevent H7N9.
 The source of this virus is still being investigated.
-Travellers and Australians living in China should follow good hand hygiene and food safety practices and to avoid contact with animals.
+Travellers and Australians living in China should follow good hand hygiene and food safety practices and to avoid contact with animals, particularly poultry.